FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2025-01-23-adding-modpacks.md

 1. In the Dashboard, hover over "Manage" in the top navigation bar, then navigate to [File Manager](https://client.falixnodes.net/server/filemanager).

-2. Click on "**Upload Files**{: .blue }" at the top of the File Manager and select the downloaded modpack.
+2. Click on "**Upload Files**{: .blue }" at the top of the file manager and select the downloaded modpack.

 3. Click on the three dots to the right of the uploaded modpack, then click on "Unarchive".